grosser/kennel/Readme.md

 ### Validating mentions work
 `rake kennel:validate_mentions` should run as part of CI

+Use `KNOWN=foo@bar.com,baz@bar.com` to exempt mentions that are not returned by the API.
+Use `KNOWN_RANDOM=@sns-foo,@sns-bar` to ignore for example SNS handles that are randomly invalid in the API.

 ### Grepping through all of datadog
 ```Bash
 rake kennel:dump > tmp/dump